 Since • 2024

-"It is clear that we must find an African solution to our problems, and that this can only be found in African unity.
-Divided we are weak; united, Africa could become one of the greatest forces for good in the world."
+"It is clear that we must find an Afrikan solution to our problems, and that this can only be found in Afrikan unity.
+Divided we are weak; united, Afrika could become one of the greatest forces for good in the world."

-Nana Henewaa African ePublicationsWe appeal to our visitors to ponder on what they read in this section as examples of how Africans learn and leave ethically in times past and are conscientiously guided.
+Nanahenewaa-Wangari-Ntombikayise ePublicationsWe appeal to our visitors to ponder on what they read in this section as examples of how Afrikans learn and leave ethically in times past and are conscientiously guided.

 The Publications and Library is mainly online system/facility and articles and papers can be sent using the email links or upload system on other pages.